FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 [a number of techniques](https://en.wikipedia.org/wiki/X86_virtualization#Software-based_virtualization) we won't go into here.

-While initially expensive hardware support followed suit.
+Hardware vendors, of course, followed suit.
 In 2005 Intel added the VT-x (Vanderpool) feature to its new Pentium 4 CPUs followed by AMDs SVM/AMD-V technology in 2006 in the Athlon 64, Athlon 64 X2, and Athlon 64 FX processors.